fabric/fabric/docs/installation.rst

 The most direct way to install Fabric is to obtain the source code and run ``python setup.py install``.
-This method works for both release and development versions of the code, and requires nothing but a basic Python installation.
+This method works for both release and development versions of the code, and requires nothing but a basic Python installation and the `setuptools`_ library.

 .. note::